JonaThanosSnap/Cooking-Companion/README.md

 Date Created: June 26, 2021

-Description: A python program that asks the user for ingredients and determines what dishes they can make based on a databse of recipes.
+Description: A python program that asks the user for ingredients and determines what dishes they can make based on a database of recipes.